61a/number-5/README.md

 ```bash
 pip install torch torchvision numpy
 ```
-### References
+## References

-This implementation is based on the following papers and resources:
+This implementation is based on the following academic papers:

-@article{shridhar2019comprehensive,
-  title={A comprehensive guide to bayesian convolutional neural network with variational inference}, author={Shridhar, Kumar and Laumann, Felix and Liwicki, Marcus}, journal={arXiv preprint arXiv:1901.02731}, year={2019}
-}

-@article{shridhar2018uncertainty,
+- Kumar Shridhar, Felix Laumann, Marcus Liwicki.
+"A comprehensive guide to Bayesian Convolutional Neural Network with variational inference." *arXiv preprint arXiv:1901.02731* (2019).

-  title={Uncertainty estimations by softplus normalization in bayesian convolutional neural networks with variational inference}, author={Shridhar, Kumar and Laumann, Felix and Liwicki, Marcus}, journal={arXiv preprint arXiv:1806.05978}, year={2018}
+- Kumar Shridhar, Felix Laumann, Marcus Liwicki.
+"Uncertainty estimations by softplus normalization in Bayesian Convolutional Neural Networks with variational inference." *arXiv preprint arXiv:1806.05978* (2018).

-}
-}
+## License

+Distributed under the MIT License.
+See LICENSE for more information.